Abandoned Mineland Reclamation

 Anthracite coal was discovered in Pennsylvania’s Wyoming Valley in the late 1700s.
 The region, which generally follows the Susquehanna River southwest from Wilkes-Barre through Nanticoke City to Conyngham Township, prospered.
 Each mine was part of a colliery, as were all buildings, plants, machinery, and equipment.
 Breakers were a major feature.
 Inside the hulking structures, men and boys split the coal, separating it by size and value, the castoffs now comprising the massive culm banks across the region.
 Around the collieries sprung up dozens of small towns, the businesses of which relied on the colliery for their success.
 The dominant mining practice was deep mining, where tunnels were dug increasingly deeper through coal seams in a cross-hatching manner.
 Strip mining, where mountainsides are simply blasted away to expose the coal, was also employed.
 By the 1800s, over one million tons of coal were being culled annually, transported via an extensive canal network for distribution along the East Coast.

 By the mid-1900s, however, the mining industry began to decline.
-Coal resources were exhausted, and alternative fuels – namely, gas and oil – were growing in popularity.
-The Knox Mine disaster expedited the end.
-On January 22, 1959, a section of the mine, which had tunneled under the Susquehanna River, collapsed.
-The channel flooded.
-Twelve miners were killed.
+The Knox Mine disaster expedited the end when on January 22, 1959, a tunnel dug underneath the Susquehanna River collapsed.
+Twelve miners were killed and miles of underground mine workings were flooded.
 In the wake of the accident, Knox Coal closed, and thousands of jobs were lost.
 Other companies followed suit, some simply closing their doors, others declaring bankruptcy.
 This, coupled with the changing energy market, marked the end of the mining era not only in northeastern Pennsylvania, but also across the Commonwealth.

 Northeastern Pennsylvania can be proud of its mining heritage.
 Mining fueled America’s Industrial Revolution, and the industry attracted and provided for thousands in the region.
 That said, pre-regulatory mining did significantly damage local lands and watersheds.
 Pennsylvania has more than 250,000 acres of abandoned mine lands in 45 of its 67 counties – higher than any other state.
 Associated water pollution contaminates more than 5,000 miles of Pennsylvania waterways.
 Unreclaimed sites are characterized by